Nik35/FastAPIStructure/ALEMBIC_SETUP.md

+# Alembic Directory Structure and Integration

+Alembic migration scripts are stored in:

+	app/models/migrations/

+The Alembic configuration file is located at the project root:

+	alembic.ini

+This setup keeps all database migration logic close to your models for consistency and easier maintenance.
+The `script_location` in `alembic.ini` is set to `app/models/migrations` to ensure Alembic uses the correct folder.

+**Summary:**
+- Migration scripts: `app/models/migrations/versions/`
+- Alembic config: `alembic.ini` (root)
+- Models: `app/models/models.py`

+All migration and upgrade commands should be run from the project root using the `-c alembic.ini` flag.
 # Alembic Migrations

 Alembic is used for handling database migrations.
 Follow these steps to set up and use Alembic in this project: